jaderabbit/100daysofMLCode/README.md

 - So I trained for 10 times longer (40 000 epochs), but not significant improvement so I'm debugging
 - Noticed my images were in a (0,1) input range.
 I've wrapped the keras generator to scale between (0,1)
 - I noticed the image dataset has LOADS of duplicates.
 Using [fdupes](https://github.com/adrianlopezroche/fdupes) to remove the duplicates.
-- I noticed that there were gifs so removed them.
+- I noticed that there were some gif images so removed them.
 - I also wanted to save "progress" generated images so I'm doing that now to see how training goes
-- Updated some things in my architecture
+- Updated some things in my architecture.
+I had some mistakes.